 Critical Chain Project Management (CCPM): Planning and managing projects that identify the resources required to carry out project tasks.
-This is one step further than critical path method (CPM).
+This is one step further than the critical path method (CPM).

-New product introduction (NPI): Launching a new product or relaunching the introduction process includes everything from define, develop and product launch.
+New product introduction (NPI): Launching a new product or relaunching the introduction process includes everything from the define, develop and product launch.

 Package enabled reengineering (PER): Helps businesses redesign products.

 Outcome mapping: Project progress measurement system designed by the International Development Research Centre (IDRC).
-Doesn’t focus on measurable deliverables; but instead on creating behavioural change.
+Doesn’t focus on measurable deliverables, but instead on creating behavioural change.

 DMAIC: Define, Measure, Analyze, Improve, Control - Improve business processes

 Rapid application development (RAD): Type of agile project management that is designed to help facilitate faster software development.

 There are 5 stages in the project management process.

 Initiation: Define an idea into a meaningful project goal.

 Planning: The project roadmap and can take almost half the project’s timespan.